nim-lang/Nim/doc/contributing.rst

 and the old code can be deprecated or it can be published as a Nimble package.

-Sometimes, a run-time breaking change is most desirable: For example, a string represenation of a floating point number that "roundtrips" is much better than a string represenation that doesn't.
+Sometimes, a run-time breaking change is most desirable: For example, a string representation of a floating point number that "roundtrips" is much better than a string represenation that doesn't.
 These run-time breaking changes must start in the state "opt-in" via a new `-d:nimPreviewX` or command line flag and then should become the new default later, in follow-up versions.
 This way users can track